 \subsection{Discussion}

 We are still far from being done yet.
 Though we have introduced the main idea behind the algorithm, some crucial details are still missing.
 Namely, we did not show how to evaluate the essential internal nodes.
-Should we have to evaluate all the internal nodes, breaking the $n \log n$ bound would have been impossible.
+Should we have to evaluate all the internal nodes, breaking the $n \log n$ bound would have been impossible \cite{be}.
 Fortunately, we only need to evaluate few internal nodes per level.
-More precisely, except for the last level that is assigned weights, we may need to evaluate three internal nodes per level: the two with the smallest ranks and the one with the largest rank.
+More precisely, except for the last level that is assigned weights, we may need to evaluate three internal nodes per level: two with the smallest value(s) and one with the largest value.
 The challenge is how to do that efficiently.
-Another pitfall of our basic method, as we have just described, is that we are to evaluate internal nodes for every level of the tree up to the last level that is assigned weights.
+Another pitfall of our basic method, the way we have just described, is that we are to evaluate internal nodes for every level of the tree up to the last level that is assigned weights.
 The work would thus be proportional to the difference between the length of the maximum and the minimum codeword lengths.
 We still need to do better, and the way out is to skip doing work at the levels that will not be assigned any weights.
 Again, the challenge is how to do that efficiently.
-Subsequently, we thus explain our detailed construction in Section $4$.
+Subsequently, we explain how to resolve these issues in the next section.